How to Install Nginx Mainline on Rocky Linux 9/8

 Basically, remove the /mainline/ section of the baseurl.
 Again, this ensures compatibility with your architecture if you are certain your system requires aarch64.

 For Rocky Linux 8, the following command will import the Nginx mainline version.
-As with the EL9 setup, ensure to adjust the base URL if your system architecture differs from x86_64.
+As with the EL9 setup, adjust the base URL if your system architecture differs from x86_64.

 sudo tee /etc/yum.repos.d/nginx-mainline.repo<<EOF